epidemian/advent-of-code-2023/README.md

 Quite fun grid puzzle.
 I was expecting a challenging part 2, but nope, it was a pretty straightforward reuse of part 1 logic.
 It felt nice to chain 4 `Iterator::chain()` calls to iterate over all possible starting positions and directions on the grid.

+### Day 17: Clumsy Crucible

+A very original pathfinding puzzle.
+I ended up using the Dijkstra's algorithm from the `pathfinding` crate instead of implementing my own (i.e. copying it from one of my previous Rust AoC projects).

+It was nice to model the "cannot go in a straight line for more than N blocks" rule into the `successors` function.
+And it was also quite satisfying to extract a common function to solve both part 1 & 2 with just two different parameter numbers.